In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your data yourself, then consider getting professional WordPress assistance, or use backup plugins.
+If you don’t want to back up your site yourself, then consider hiring the services of a professional, or use WordPress backup plugins.

-- You can learn more about a WordPress backup plugin that we recommend using to completely automate your file and database backups here: Back Up, Duplicate And Protect Your WP Sites With Backup Creator WordPress Plugin
+- Learn about a WordPress backup plugin that we recommend using to automate file and data backups here: Back Up, Copy & Keep Your WP Web Sites Protected With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix The WordPress Posts Returning 404 Not Found Error

 Normally, when someone types in the address of a page on your website into their web browser that does not exist, WordPress displays a “Not Found” page (known as a 404 error page) …

 (WordPress 404 Error Page)

 A 404 Page not Found is a common WordPress error.
 It can occur if:

 - Your site’s permalinks have not been configured properly,